xarnze/sublimepushbullet/README.md

 ## Usage

 In the **Command Pallet** (Ctrl+shift+p) type pushbullet and select an option, the first time you use it you'll be prompted for your pushbullet API key which you can get from here (https://www.pushbullet.com/#settings) under Access Key

+## Features

+### Send to all devices

+Sends the text from the current file to all your devices

+### Send to device

+Displays a list of devices for you to choose from and sends the current file text to the selected device